killerzman/Running-Time/README.md

 # Running Time
 An endless runner game made in less than 24 hours.
-Sent to Ubisoft for an internship opportunity (didn't do it, surprisingly).
+Sent to Ubisoft for an internship opportunity.

 # Screenshots